 - Harry Potter and the Prisoner of Azkaban (2004) – 90%

 - Harry Potter and the Deathly Hallows – Part 2 (2011) – 96%

 Not willing to abandon one of their most successful franchises, Warner Bros. greenlit a series of spinoffs beginning with 2016’s Fantastic Beasts and Where to Find Them.
 This new series failed to achieve the same critical and commercial reception as its predecessor, but it successfully kept the Wizarding World afloat.
-Eleven films have premiered so far, including the soon-to-be-released Fantastic Beasts: The Secrets of Dumbledore.
+Eleven films have premiered so far, including Fantastic Beasts: The Secrets of Dumbledore, as well as the blockbuster video game Hogwarts Legacy.
 Most of the Potter movies earned considerable acclaim from critics, as evidenced by their high scores in the review aggregator Rotten Tomatoes, but the Fantastic Beasts entries haven’t been as lucky.

 Fantastic Beasts and Where to Find Them was successful enough to warrant a sequel, this time focusing on the Dark Wizard Gellert Grindelwald.
 The film attempts to expand the series’ lore, but it does itself a disservice by focusing on yet another Dark Wizard, who audiences already knew was considerably weaker than Voldemort.
 So why bother telling his story?

 The Crimes of Grindelwald is an ugly stain on the Wizarding World.
 Plain, uneven, and erratic, it juggled multiple plots without knowing what to do with them.
 However, it makes the worst mistake possible: It’s boring, and fans feel every single of the film’s 134 minutes.
 The Crimes of Grindelwald pulls the incredible feat of having nothing of value despite its extended runtime, and once the credits roll, fans can’t help but wonder why the movie even exists.